-NB – This blog post was written in 2013, back when we enjoyed one of our last Christmas celebrations with my late in-laws.
+NB – This blog post was originally written in 2013, back when we enjoyed one of our last Christmas celebrations with my late in-laws.
+I updated this blog post in 2024.
+Our Christmas traditions have evolved since they passed away, but this article will give you an idea of some of the differences between North American and British Christmas celebrations.

-That’s me on the left and my sister and brother in law on the right.
-I love the hats!
+That’s me on the left and my sister and brother in law on the right back in 2013.
+A lot of people wear Christmas jumpers (sweaters) to Christmas lunch or dinner as well.

-An appetizer course is often served.
-By necessity it is something light, perhaps some smoked salmon or shrimp cocktail.
+An appetizer course is sometimes served.
+If it is, it is generally something very light, perhaps some smoked salmon or shrimp cocktail.
+Nowadays we tend to skip this course as you just get so full!
 Turkey – and sometimes ham – are the main dishes served at most British Christmas tables.
-Some of the side dishes you’ll find at our table are
+Some of the side dishes you’ll find at our table are Crispy Crunchy Roast Potatoes and Apricot and Celery Stuffing (pictured below).

 Chestnut and / or sausage stuffing may be served as well.
 Sometimes sausage stuffing is rolled into balls before it is cooked and served alongside the turkey with tiny, slightly addictive bacon wrapped sausages.
 Stuffing is never referred to as ‘dressing’ here, even when it is cooked outside the bird.